awsdocs/amazon-transcribe-developer-guide/doc_source/custom-vocabulary.md

 You are responsible for the integrity of your own data when you use Amazon Transcribe\.
 Do not enter confidential information, personal information \(PII\), or protected health information \(PHI\) into a custom vocabulary\.

 Considerations when creating a custom vocabulary:
-+ You can have up to 100 vocabularies per AWS account
++ You can have up to 100 vocabulary files per AWS account
-+ The size limit for each custom vocabulary is 50 Kb
++ The size limit for each custom vocabulary file is 50 Kb
 + Each entry cannot exceed 256 characters
 + Vocabularies can be in table or list format \(table format is strongly recommended\)
 + How you create your custom vocabulary varies depending on the format you used; refer to [Using a custom vocabulary](custom-vocabulary-using.md) for examples
-  + Table format: You must first upload your custom vocabulary file into an Amazon S3 bucket, then include the Amazon S3 URI of your vocabulary file in your request
+  + Table format: First upload your custom vocabulary file into an Amazon S3 bucket, then include the Amazon S3 URI of your vocabulary file in your request
   + List format: If using the AWS Management Console, you must save your custom vocabulary file locally, then include the path to your custom vocabulary file in your request; if using the command line \(AWS CLI or AWS SDK\), you must include your list as comma\-separated words within your request

 **Tip**
 You can test your custom vocabulary using the AWS Management Console\.
-Once your custom vocabulary is ready to use, log into the AWS Management Console, select **Real\-time transcription**, scroll to **Customizations**, toggle on **Custom vocabulary**, and select your custom vocabulary from the drop\-down list\.
+Once your custom vocabulary is ready to use, log in to the AWS Management Console, select **Real\-time transcription**, scroll to **Customizations**, toggle on **Custom vocabulary**, and select your custom vocabulary from the dropdown list\.
 Then select **start streaming**\.
 Speak some of the words in your custom vocabulary into your microphone to see if they render correctly\.

 ## Custom vocabulary tables versus lists<a name="custom-vocabulary-tables-lists"></a>